bclement14/EchoScribe/README.md

 ## 🎧 Context and Origin

-EchoScribes was born from real-world D&D sessions recorded over **Discord** using the **Craig bot**🐻.
+EchoScribe was born from real-world D&D sessions recorded over **Discord** using the **Craig bot**🐻.

 - Craig provides **individual speaker tracks** (one audio file per speaker) and optionally a **merged track**.
 - Early experiments tried using **merged tracks** + **WhisperX diarization** (speaker separation).
 - However, **speaker-specific tracks** produced significantly **better transcription quality**, even with long silences.

-As a result, EchoScribes is optimized to work best with **one audio track per speaker**, chunked with silence detection, and transcribed individually for clarity.
+As a result, EchoScribe is optimized to work best with **one audio track per speaker**, chunked with silence detection, and transcribed individually for clarity.

 > 📣 While diarization can be useful, this project currently favors the more accurate per-speaker track approach.